-The Plan notes that an additional 16,550 people will make up the population of 133,100 over the next 20 years requiring up to 7,650 new dwellings by 2036.
-As outlined above, HIA believes these figures are incorrect.
+The Plan notes that an additional 19,500 people will make up the population of 202,000 over the next 20 years requiring up to 15,700 new dwellings by 2036.

-Direction 3.4 identifies the need to provide a continuous supply of appropriate housing to suit the different lifestyles and needs of the region's population.
+Direction 3.2 identifies the need to plan for housing to meet the needs of a growing and changing population.
 HIA supports the intention of this Direction.

-Action 3.4.1 refers to ensuring planning controls are in place that facilitates an increased range of housing options.
+Action 3.2.1 refers to facilitating the supply of more affordable housing.
+Appropriate planning controls need to be developed to deliver housing for the needs of the whole community, not just those on very low and low incomes.
 In regional cities and towns where historical lot sizes have been large, and where rural lifestyles are highly valued, changing the nature of housing supply can be extremely difficult.
 Yet the historical footprint of these cities offers significant opportunity to increase densities near services.